jeremysinger/capabilitiesforcoders/capabilities/stack_overflow.rst

     }

-When compiling it with the following command,
+When compiling it with the following command on a non-CHERI system,

 .. code-block:: bash

-    $ clang-morello -O0 -g -march=armv8.2-a stack_overflow.c -o stack_overflow_unprotected
+    $ clang-morello -O0 -g stack_overflow.c -o stack_overflow_unprotected

 and executing it with ``AAA`` as shown below, it works as expected: